About Research for the Future

 Most of our research takes place in and around Greater Manchester and the North West of England.

 The National Institute of Health Research is the research delivery arm of the NHS.
-Operating across England through local clinical research networks, including Greater Manchester, it ensures effective delivery of research across all health specialties.
+Operating across England through local clinical research networks, including Greater Manchester, it ensures effective delivery of research across all health specialities.

 Find out more >>